Barcelona Travel Guide – All you need to know!

 Barcelona Travel Guide

 Barcelona is located in the North-East of Spain, in the region of Catalunya.
 It’s the second most populous city in Spain after Madrid.
 The city has an interesting city.
 Like a lot of cities in Spain, Barcelona was founded in Roman times, merged with the Kingdom of Aragon and then assimilated into Spain later on.
 The Catalan people retain a fierce identity, which has resulted in a move for independence from Spain.

 As it’s located on the shores of the Mediterranean, Barcelona’s weather is typical for the region.
 The summers are warm and relatively dry, while winter can be mild and wet.

-As one of the biggest cities in Spain, getting to Barcelona is relatively easy.
+As one of the biggest cities in Spain, travelling to Barcelona is relatively easy.
 Most flights go through the main airport, El Prat.
-The airport receives a number of flights from all around the world, so you shouldn’t have too much difficulty finding a flight to Barcelona.
+The airport receives a number of flights from all around the world, so you shouldn’t have too much difficulty finding Barcelona flights.

 Prices are relatively cheap, especially if you’re travelling from the UK!
 My advice for finding cheap flights to Barcelona is to use Skyscanner and book in advance.
 You can find some great deals this way with Ryanair and Easyjet.
 I managed to get a flight for as little as £30, including check-in luggage!

 If you’re already in Spain, you can get to Barcelona via car, plane or train.
 RENFE is Spain’s high-speed rail network and it stops at most of the major cities in Spain.
 Prices are reasonable, but book in advance to get better deals!

 The road network in Spain is good, and the motorway to Barcelona is well linked.
 It’s lies on three international routes, the E09, E15 and E90.
 Bear in mind, that once you reach Barcelona the traffic in the city can be ridiculous.
 Expect to experience a few traffic jams if you’re driving around Barcelona!